The Making of a Gigolo (16) - Epilogue

 all the data requested would have made the last story much too long, so

-this epilogue is provided to address some of those issues.
+this epilogue is provided to address as many of those issues as was practical.

 My thanks go to Norm, for providing the idea for and the data